 The MCH Home Visiting program concentrates on the inherent strengths of individuals, families, groups, and organizations and includes an initial assessment, a prenatal visit, and a postpartum home visit.

 The Nurse-Family Partnership program offers support to low-income, first time mothers from pregnancy until their baby is 2 years old.
 Trained nurses visit mothers at home to answer questions about pregnancy and parenting, help mothers to have a healthy pregnancy, and teach mothers about child development.
 Currently available only in Johnson County and Shawnee County.

 PARENTS AS TEACHERS

 Parents as Teachers offers support for parents and families expecting a child or with children under age 3 (some programs continue up to kindergarten).
 Home visits, group meetings, and developmental screenings help parents learn about child development and provide families with resources to keep their children healthy and engaged in learning.

-Teams for Infants Endangered by Substance Abuse (TIES) provides home-based services to pregnant and postpartum women, 18 years of age and older, and their families affected by alcohol or other drugs until the child is two years old.
-TIES Specialists offer support for substance abuse treatment, supportive counseling, child health and development, parenting education, and connection to other community services.
+Teams for Infants Exposed to Substances (TIES) provides home-based services to pregnant and postpartum women, 18 years of age and older, and their families affected by alcohol or other drugs until the child is two years old.
 Currently available only in Wyandotte County.